ccrissccross/download-Coinbase-OrderBook/README.md

 - download the "CoinbaseOrderBookLevel3.py" file
 - choose a path on your disc where you want your order book to be stored --> storagePath='C:\\yourPath\\as_a_String'
+- if you don't modify the storage path the script won't start and throw errors at you

-- execute that file and you are done
+▶ execute that file and you are done

 ```python